kenhg/fl-auth-server/readme.md

 # Server side of fl-auth-*, an auth package for FounderLab apps

-Changes:

-- 0.4.0: Public release
-- 0.3.2: Register / login responses include all fields on the user model except password
-- 0.3.1: internalAuth can look up specific users now.
-It accepts a User argument.
-If provided and `req.query.$user_id` is present on a request that user will be looked up. `req.user` will then be set to this user instance instead of the dummy user.
-- 0.3.0: Email confirmation is sent on registration.
-Configure the email sending via the sendConfirmationEmail option
-- 0.2.0: Extra params for registration can be configured.
-Authorised middleware delegates more to the canAccess option

 Usage (server):

     import {configure as configureAuth, loggedIn} from 'fl-auth-server'